Responsibility of Peer Reviewer

 Content of the Article

-In order to determine the originality and suitability for the journal, are there any elements of plagiarism over 25% of this paper field?
-A quick literature search can use certain tools such as Scopus to see if there are similarities from other parts.
+In order to determine the originality and suitability of the journal, are there any elements of plagiarism over 25% of this paper field?
+A quick literature search can use certain tools such as Google Scholar or, Scopus to see if there are similarities from other parts.

 - If other authors had previously done the study, it is still eligible for publication?